javanile/fixedsys-css/README.md

 * Install with yarn: `yarn add fixedsys-css`
 * Include from CDN: `<link rel="stylesheet" href="https://unpkg.com/fixedsys-css/css/fixedsys.css">`

+## Support us

+No money, a tweet is what we need!
+Use this button to share our work on Twitter, help us increase the visibility of this project.
+Thanks!

 ## Usage

 You can use the following code to get old fashion style on your project.